Bob Dylan wins Nobel Prize; President Obama talks artificial intelligence

 This morning, Bob Dylan won the Nobel Prize in Literature.
-Dylan, who was such a longshot that a New Republic article on the prize’s betting odds was titled “Who Will Win the 2016 Nobel Prize In Literature?
-Not Bob Dylan, that’s for sure,” became the first American to receive the award since Toni Morrison won in 1993.
+Dylan—who was such a longshot that a New Republic article on the prize’s betting odds was titled “Who Will Win the 2016 Nobel Prize In Literature?
+Not Bob Dylan, that’s for sure”—became the first American to receive the award since Toni Morrison, who won in 1993.

 Washington Post reporter David Fahrenthold has won the monthly Sidney Award for his reporting on Donald Trump’s missteps.
 He has been awarded “$500, a bottle of union-made wine, and a certificate.”